DeepRahangdale/Random-Advice/README.md

 Random Advice is a web-based project aimed at providing users with random pieces of advice, tips, and wisdom on a variety of topics.
 It's designed to offer a lighthearted and serendipitous experience, where users can receive advice that might range from practical to humorous, and from profound to whimsical.
 The project aims to entertain, inspire, and sometimes even make users reflect on the randomness of life.

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to Concierge.AI, follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature: `git checkout -b feature-name`
+3. Make your changes and commit them: `git commit -am 'Add new feature'`
+4. Push your changes to your fork: `git push origin feature-name`
+5. Submit a pull request detailing your changes.

+Please ensure your code follows the project's coding standards and includes appropriate documentation.

 ## Available Scripts

 In the project directory, you can run: